-5. Also have the child feel and compare the movement of the air in front of your mouth and his mouth with sounds like 'ha', 'he', 'ho', 'm', 'p', 'b', and 'f'.
+5. Also have the child feel and compare the movement of the air in front of your mouth and his mouth with sounds like "ha," "he," "ho," "m," "p," "b," and "f."

-In the same way, have him feel the air move when he 'blows his nose' with his mouth closed.
-Using this, try to teach sounds like 'n' and 'l'.
+In the same way, have him feel the air move when he "blows his nose" with his mouth closed.
+Using this, try to teach sounds like "n" and "I."

 - 6. Begin to teach the child words using the sounds he is learning.
 First separate the word into different sounds.
 To say "Ma," first get the child to say "m" with the lips closed.
 Then "ah" with the mouth open.
 Then say the word "mah" and have him try to copy you. - 7.
 As the child learns words, teach him what they mean, and have him use them.
-For example, to teach the child 'nose', have hm make the sounds 'n', 'o', and 's'.
+For example, to teach the child "nose," have him make the sounds "n," "o," and "s."
 Then have him put them together.
 Ask the child to touch his nose as he says the word.
 Have him copy you.
-Praise him, and make it a game.

-8. Little by little, help the child learn more words and practice using them through games and daily activities.
+Praise him, and make it a game. - 8.
+Little by little, help the child learn more words and practice using them through games and daily activities.
 Have her learn her own name and the names of family and friends.
 Build up a word list as explained on p.
 265. But do not try to go too fast.
 Take time to help her say a few words fairly clearly before going on to the next.